thi-ng/umbrella-docs-temp/hiccup-svg.points.md

 ## points variable

 Shape instancing group.
-The `shape` can be an SVG shape `#id` defined elsewhere in the document or set to `circle` or `rect` (default).
-The `size` arg is only used for the latter two shape types and defines the radius or width respectively.

 <b>Signature:</b>

 ```typescript
 points: (pts: Iterable<Vec2Like>, shape: string, size?: number, attribs?: any) => any[]
 ```

+## Remarks

+The `shape` arg can be an SVG shape `#id` defined elsewhere in the document or set to `circle` or `rect` (default).

+The `size` arg is only used for the latter two shape types and defines the radius or width respectively.